V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

     * WiFi, USB Direct connection, or Bluetooth (rarely used).
     * Onboard or external antenna
     * Micro USB, or USB-C
-    * Socket based for easy swapping if anything were to ever go wrong, or you wnat to quickly change configs.
+    * Socket based for easy swapping if anything were to ever go wrong, or you want to quickly change configs.
     * 38 pin - [ESP32-DevKitC CP2102 - MicroUSB](https://amzn.to/4766q7B), These seem to be the most reliable.
     * 25.4mm header width